MorganHurley8/Programming1Portfolio/README.md

 # Morgan Hurley 2017
-## Jeopardy Game Project
+### Jeopardy Game Project
-#### For our final project in the 2016-17 school year we decided to make a Jeopardy Game
+###### For our final project in the 2016-17 school year my group decided to make a Jeopardy Game.
+Other Group Members: Sarah Wallgren and Katya Pogodaeva

 ![alt text](https://morganhurley8.github.io/Programming1Portfolio/pic7.png "Logo title text 1")
+As a group, we decided to implement 9 categories of questions into our trivia game
 ![alt text](https://morganhurley8.github.io/Programming1Portfolio/pic.png "Logo title text 1")
+Each member of our group created 10 questions for the categories they were assigned.
+After that,the group voted on which questions we would use in our game.
+I created the Art, Music, and Science questions.
 ![alt text](https://morganhurley8.github.io/Programming1Portfolio/pic2.png "Logo title text 1")

 ![alt text](https://morganhurley8.github.io/Programming1Portfolio/pic3.png "Logo title text 1")